BeastyWK/Entropy-UNet/README.md

 Description:
-Entropy-Unet is a deep neural network model trained to predict entropy by utilizing conformational features extracted from trajectory files generated through meta-dynamics simulations
+Entropy-Unet is a deep neural network based on the U-Net architecture, trained to predict per‑particle entropy probability distributions.
+The model leverages conformational features extracted from metadynamics trajectory files.
+Feature generation relies on LAMMPS' compute entropy/atom command, and training labels are produced via the CRE_label.py script.

 Overview:
 Metadynamics simulations generate extensive conformational ensembles.
 Entropy-Unet converts these ensembles into the coordination resolved entropy (CRE).
 By combining: